sistedes/wordpress.migrator/README.md

  -u,--user <user>                User of the DSpace Sistedes Digital
-                                 Library with write privileges -p,--password <password>        Password of the user -w,--waiting-time <delay>       Time to wait (in ms) between connections to the Sistedes Digital Library to avoid flooding it (optional, no delay if not set)
+                                 Library with write privileges -p,--password <password>        Password of the user -f,--frontend <frontend-url>    Base URL of the frontend of the DSpace Sistedes Digital Library -w,--waiting-time <delay>       Time to wait (in ms) between connections to the Sistedes Digital Library to avoid flooding it (optional, no delay if not set) -h,--handle-prefix <prefix>     Prefix of the Handle registry to update -k,--handle-key-file <key>      File with the private key to athenticate in the Handle system -x,--handle-password <key>      Password to decypt the Handle key file -m,--migrate-docs               Also migrate the Sistedes documents to the target DSpace instance -t,--interactive                Ask interactively when there is
- -d,--dry-run                    Do not perform any changes in the target
+                                 uncertainty when matching authors -d,--dry-run                    Do not perform any changes in the target DSpace instance
-                                 DSpace instance
 ```